pycoder2000/pycoder2000/README.md

 <a href="https://desaiparth2000.wixsite.com/parthdesai"><img src="https://github.com/pycoder2000/pycoder2000/blob/main/images/Annotation%202020-10-05%20202334.png" width="900"></a>

 ### Hi there, this is Parth from India.
-### A Machine Learning Engineer and Data-Science enthusiast 👋 👨🏻‍💻
+### A Machine Learning Engineer and Data-Science enthusiast who is passionate about Mathematics :bar_chart:, Pythonic programming :snake:, and open source :octocat:.
+I love to learn and contribute in any and every possible way.

 ---